Driver's Village

-Penn-Can Mall was a mall in the town of Cicero, New York, north of Syracuse.
-It opened on March 28, 1976.
-It was the first enclosed mall on the north end of Syracuse, and the fourth mall to be built in the entire metropolitan area.
+Driver's Village is an auto row in Cicero, New York, near Syracuse, New York, United States.
+It is housed in a former shopping mall which was known as Penn-Can Mall.
+Opened on March 28, 1976, Penn-Can Mall was the first enclosed mall on the north end of Syracuse, and the fourth mall to be built in the entire metropolitan area.
 It was constructed by the Winmar Company of Seattle, Washington, and had room for 86 stores.
 At the mall's inception, only 28 stores were open, but the other spaces quickly followed, followed by even more during an expansion in 1986, putting the mall's store count to 121.
-The mall also had a smaller upper level with a few small shops and a Loews Cinema.
-There was also an old European clock in the center court of the mall.
-Today the mall, including its clock, is home to a multi-franchise "auto mall" known as Driver's Village.
+Anchor stores of the mall included Hills, Sears, and Chappell's.
+After a period of decline in the 1990s, brought on by competition from newer malls in the Syracuse area, Penn-Can Mall closed in 1996.
+The structure was partially demolished and reopened in 2000 as Driver's Village.

 Building design

-The mall opened in 1976.
+Penn-Can Mall opened in 1976.
 It was built in a straight line, and later it was in a "T" shape following the expansion.
 Originally, it was anchored by Sears, with a Hills added at the opposite end in 1983; another wing with Chappell's was added in 1986.
 Local department stores Addis & Company and Dey Brothers also had junior-anchor locations, and the mall included a three-screen movie theater.

 Wilmorite entered a partnership with the Eagan family, the mall's original owners, in 1989.
 The Wilmorite company built another mall, Great Northern Mall in Clay, in 1988.
 Both Sears and Chappell's moved to Great Northern, with Steinbach and Caldor replacing their respective stores at Penn-Can.
 The Pyramid Companies opened its Carousel Center nearby in 1990, further increasing competition against Penn-Can.
 After Steinbach closed, it was replaced with a Burlington Coat Factory in 1993.
 Caldor replaced the Chappell's a year later, following the opening of Caldor stores at other Wilmorite properties.

 In 1994, Wilmorite announced plans to demolish the main mall structure, leaving the Burlington Coat Factory, Hills, and Caldor stores.
 Under these plans, the mall itself would be replaced with a power center which would have included an unnamed big box home improvement store and a movie theater operated by Regal Cinemas.

 The mall itself closed in 1996, leaving only the Hills store operational until that chain closed in 1999, and was replaced by Ames, which remained open until 2002, and the Burlington, which remained until 2016.